Raju Narayanaswamy

 Raju Narayana Swamy (born 24 May 1968) is an Indian Administrative Service officer, anticorruption crusader and whistleblower.
 He is the topper of UPSC Civil Services Examination held in 1991 and is a Sahitya Academy Award winning writer.
 A district collector for five Kerala districts during his career, Narayanaswamy was one among the three IAS officers chosen by the then chief minister to investigate corruption in the state.
 He was transferred many times during his career, and has been compared to fellow IAS officer and whistleblower Ashok Khemka.
 He is an IAS officer of 1991 batch from Kerala Cadre.

 Early life and education

-Narayanaswamy was born in a Brahmin family on 24 May 1968 at Changanassery in the Kottayam district of Kerala.
-His parents were college professors.
-He did his schooling at Sacred Heart High School, Changanacherry, and secured first rank in the SSLC examination in 1983.
-He then studied at St. Berchmans College, Changanassery, and secured first rank in the Pre-degree exam.
-He then completed his B.Tech. degree in Computer Science from IIT Madras.
+Narayanaswamy was born in a Brahmin family at Changanassery in the Kottayam district of Kerala.
+His parents were college teachers.
+He studied at Sacred Heart High School, Changanacherry, and secured first rank in the SSLC examination in 1983.
+He thereafter studied at St. Berchmans College, Changanassery, and secured first rank in the pre-degree exam.
+Later, he did his B. Tech. in Computer Science at IIT Madras.

-Narayanaswamy passed the Civil Services Examination with first rank in 1991 and retained the first rank while passing out of LBSNAA, Mussoorie, in 1993.
-He has two Ph.D.s: a Ph.D. in political science from Amrita University (2011) and a Ph.D. in law from Gujarat National Law University, Gandhinagar (2022).
-He was a bright student and was always the topper in exams.
+Narayanaswamy passed the Civil Services Exam with first rank in 1991 and retained the first rank while passing out of LBSNAA, Mussoorie, in 1993.
+He has two Ph.D.s: a Ph.D. in political science from Amrita University (2011) and a Ph.D. in law from the Gujarat National Law University, Gandhinagar (2022).
+He was a bright student and was always a topper in examinations.